autogenai/easy-problems-that-llms-get-wrong/README.md

 - Method of answer evaluation
 - Whether to include reflection
 - The various save paths
-- The exectution steps to conduct (perhaps you only want to get answers, for example)
+- The execution steps to conduct (perhaps you only want to get answers, for example)

 Ultimately, this will process the benchmark questions, query the LLMs, analyse the responses, and output the statistical summary and graph.

 ### Most Accurate Results

-The multiple-choice questions are the most determinitistic and the more reliable to evaluate, as there is a clear set answer to measure against; however, open-ended questions can often expose illogical and inconsistent behavior more reliably, but are difficult to evalutate.
+The multiple-choice questions are the most deterministic and the more reliable to evaluate, as there is a clear set answer to measure against; however, open-ended questions can often expose illogical and inconsistent behavior more reliably, but are difficult to evaluate.

 For open-ended questions (non multiple choice) it is best for a person to mark the LLM responses so as not to rely on the scores auto-generated in the `auto_eval_outputs` folder (by default marked by GPT-4o).
 You can edit the scores in the  `auto_eval_outputs` json files directly and then re-run the "generate_statistics" execution step in the  `main.ipynb` notebook to get the final results.
 This is how the authors did it for the paper, resulting in much lower scores than the less reliable LLM based auto evaluation.